How To Cut Your Expenses

 10. Freezing Your Credit Cards

-Credit cards are wonderfully convenient, which also is one of their drawbacks.
-It’s so easy to make a purchase you really shouldn’t, but you figure you’ll pay it when the credit card bill comes do.
-That’s how a lot of people get into credit card debt.
-And, even if you keep your credit balance at zero, money you spend on impulse purchases is money you don’t have for more important items.
+Figuring you’ll pay it when the credit card bill comes due is one way a lot of people get into credit card debt.
+And, even if you keep your credit balance at zero, money spent on impulse purchases is money you don’t have for necessities, like food.

-So, find a way to make using your credit card less convenient.
-Keep it at home instead of your wallet or purse.
 It may sound crazy, but you might consider freezing – literally freezing – your credit cards in a block of ice.
-You’ll still have them if needed, but it will take time to thaw them out, and that time might help you consider whether that purchase is really in your best interests.
-(This is not the same as freezing your credit to protect yourself from identity theft, which can be a smart move but doesn’t necessarily help you cut expenses.)
+You’ll still have them if needed, but it will take time to thaw them out, and that time provides time to reflect whether the purchase is really necessary.
+(Note: This is not the same as freezing your credit to protect yourself from identity theft, which can be a smart move but doesn’t necessarily help you cut expenses.)

 11. Switch to Cash Only